Gianatmaja/ML-Pipeline-for-Rental-Prices-Prediction/README.md

 The environment for a particular step is defined in `conda.yml`, whereas additional details (entry points, command to run, etc.) are defined in the `MLproject` file.
 The main codes for the particular step are in the `{script_name}.py` file.

+For more information on MLflow Projects, kindly refer to their [documentation](https://mlflow.org/docs/latest/projects.html).

 ### Weights & Biases

 Weights & Biases has been incorporated into this project's codebase.
 Hence, all runs and artifacts are logged and can be viewed in the W&B dashboard.